Benefits of Essential Oils On Brain Damage Still to Be Seen?

 If you’re like millions of Americans, you’ve probably read about Brain Oils.
-Whether these products are a fraud or a miracle depends upon many factors discussed below.
-Essential oils have been used by many different cultures in many types of settings, for thousands of years.
+Whether these products are a fraud or a miracle depends on many factors discussed below.
+Many different cultures in many types of settings have used essential oils for thousands of years.
 For example, China has used aromatherapy to treat ailments, and the Greeks, Romans, Indians, and Egyptians all made perfumes, therapies, and cosmetics from plant extracts.

 “[T]he Ebola virus cannot survive in the presence of a therapeutic grade Cinnamon Bark and Oregano essential oil.”
 (Source).

-A Positive Example of Essential Brain Injury Healing Aids In The News.
+A Positive Example of Essential Brain Injury Healing Aids In The News

 Are There Any Scientific Examples of Essential Oils Healing the Brain?